Image on Pixabay by Bonnybbx

 ’Cause Goatman will come again.

-For Halloween, the newspaper staff decided to do a newspaper devoted to goblins.
-I had two excellent photographers.
-Back then we did all our own photography and processing.
-During this time period, students were allowed to leave campus.
+During this time period, students could leave campus.
 My photographers travelled the countryside photographing cemeteries and haunted houses.
-After processing a roll of black and white film one afternoon, they discovered a ghostly image in one of the windows of an abandoned house.
+After processing a roll of black and white film one afternoon, they discovered a ghostly image in a window of an abandoned house.

-The only copy I have is from the yearbook.
-The negatives and photos vanished somehow even though my photographers had an excellent filing system.
-Sorry it’s not better quality, but I think you can see why we freaked out.
 No, it was not staged.
-The old house was in such a state of wreck and ruin, there is no way my students could’ve made it into the house to stage the photograph, and they were as genuinely freaked as all the rest of us.
+The old house was in such a state of wreck and ruin, there is no way my students could’ve safely made it into the house to stage the photograph, and they were as genuinely freaked as the rest of us.

 ProbeFiling

 My experience teaching a group of ghost hunting enthusiasts like myself is the basis for my fourth novella, Better Dig 2.
-(ProbeNote: It is adult reading due to explicit sexual content.)
-So if you’d like to delve deeper in the Goatman adventure and are over eighteen, I’d love it if you read it.
-Dig was written as a challenge to myself to write a story that involved aliens and ghosts.
-Somehow the two are connected.
-I’m still working on that one.
-Let me know what you think.
+(ProbeNote: It is adult reading because of explicit sexual content.)
+So if you’d like to delve deeper in the Goatman adventure and are over eighteen, I’d love for you to read it.

 Ghostly Artwork of the Week

-This Image was created by my amazing and extremely talented artist Kip Ayers for Better Dig 2, my fourth novella in The Creep Mesquite Anthology.
+This image was created by my amazing and extremely talented artist Kip Ayers for Better Dig 2, my fourth novella in The Creep Mesquite Anthology.

-The Probe Mission Statement
+The Probe’s Mission Statement

 Leave a Reply